Mvillarreal88/COVID-ETL/README.md

 ![Hospital](Visualizations/Hospital.PNG)
 ![Vaccine](Visualizations/Vaccine_table.PNG)

-The tables above illistrate States that have a vaccine rate of over 40% as well as hospital bed capacity that is less than 5,000.
-Through our ETL process though we have many options and comparisons to make as our dataset has over 50 columns to extract.
+This shows States that have a vaccine rate of over 40% as well as hospital bed capacity that is less than 5,000.